Shaizar

-Shaizar or Shayzar (شيزر; in modern Arabic Saijar; Hellenistic name: Larissa in Syria, Λάρισσα εν Συρία in Greek) is a town in northern Syria, administratively part of the Hama Governorate, located northwest of Hama.
-Nearby localities include, Mahardah, Tremseh, Kafr Hud, Khunayzir and Halfaya.
-According to the Syria Central Bureau of Statistics (CBS), Shaizar had a population of 5,953 in the 2004 census.
+Shaizar or Shayzar (شيزر, or Saijar in modern Arabic; Hellenistic name: Larissa in Syria; in Greek: Λάρισσα εν Συρία) is a town in northern Syria, administratively part of the Hama Governorate, located in the northwest of the provincial capital.
+Localities include: Mahardah, Tremseh, Kafr Hud, Khunayzir, and Halfaya.
+According to the Syria Central Bureau of Statistics (CBS), Shaizar had a recorded population of 5,953 in the 2004 census.

-During the Crusades, the town was a fortress, ruled by the Banu Munqidh family.
-It played an important part in the Christian and Muslim politics of the crusades.
+During the crusades, the town was a fortress, ruled by the Banu Munqidh family, and played an important role in the Christian and Muslim politics of the crusades.

 Location

-Shaizar is located at a strategically vital crossing point on the Orontes River, 28 km to the northwest of Hama.
+Shaizar is located at a strategically vital crossing point on the Orontes River, 25 km (15.5 mi) northwest of the provincial capital of Hama, and 3 km (1.9 mi) northwest of Mahardah.